Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Method

 \subsection{Phased DMD}

-In contrast to DMD with SGTS, which can degenerate into one-step distillation in certain iterations, \ourmodel avoids this issue by partitioning the distillation process into distinct phases and applying supervision at intermediate timesteps.
-In each phase except the last, the generator is optimized to minimize the reverse KL divergence at an intermediate timestep, while the fake diffusion model is updated via score matching within a subinterval of the diffusion process.
+In contrast to DMD2, which may degenerate into one-step distillation during certain iterations and thereby diminish effective model capacity, \ourmodel circumvents this limitation by partitioning the distillation process into distinct phases and imposing supervision at intermediate timesteps.
+In every phase except the final one, the generator is optimized to minimize the reverse KL divergence at an intermediate timestep, while the fake diffusion model is updated through score matching over a subinterval of the diffusion process.